Modular Concepts & Let's Build an Everything...

 - 10:41 - Starting over with regular devices, like Delay-1

 - 12:20 - Chain device, for global modulations here

 - 16:30 - The Selector devices, with note-triggered modes

 - 18:28 - An FX Selector for the nested Feedback chain

-Modular Concepts and Let's Build a... is an ongoing tutorial series, with a new episode dropping every few weeks.
+Modular Concepts and Let's Build a... is an ongoing tutorial series.
 Check back soon.